Belleyy/Stash-Renamer-Python/README.md

 # SQLITE Renamer for Stash
-Use your database (Sqlite) to rename file in Windows.
+Using metadata from your database (SQLITE) to rename your file.

 ## Important
 By doing this, you will make definitive change to your Database and Files!